 The first refund will be this fall, at which point the board can assess how popular these options are among the membership.
-This will be an interesting experiment in offering members on-the-spot opportunities to use the distribution of their co-op profit for charitable purposes.
+This will be an interesting experiment in offering members on-thespot opportunities to use the distribution of their co-op profit for charitable purposes.

+Steps for Implementing Patronage Dividends

 ollowing are some suggested steps for implementing a patronage dividend system.

-Excerpts from Patronage Dividends: A Primer by Bruce Mayer are included in italics to help explain various steps.
-Also included are sample bylaws from the Legal Primer: For Formation of Consumer-Owned Food Cooperatives, by Joel Dahlgren, sponsored by Cooperative Development Services and Food Co-op 500.
+Excerpts from other sections of Patronage Dividends: A Primer, Revised are repeated to help explain various steps and are included in italics.

+Also included are sample bylaws from the Legal Primer: For Formation of Consumer-

+Owned Food Cooperatives, by Joel Dahlgren.

-Please note that Patronage Dividends require careful planning and implementation to comply with laws and IRS regulations.
+Please note that patronage dividends require careful planning and implementation to comply with laws and IRS regulations.
 This outline should not be used as a substitute for legal or accounting advice.
-Your co-op should seek appropriate professional counseling (legal and accounting) before embarking on decisions and implementation of patronage dividends!
+Your co-op should seek appropriate professional counsel (legal and accounting) before embarking on decisions and implementation of patronage dividends!

-1. Board education.
+1. Board education